 More than 95% of a pesticide application does not reach its actual target, but ends up in our waterways, killing other organisms and harming ourselves.
 Organic pesticides are generally safer for humans, but can be just as fatal for other organisms.
 The great success of pesticides is the probable reason that, in the last 20 years, the worldwide bee population has declined by 40% since the 1970s, and the butterfly population by 60%.
 Bird populations that rely on these pollinators to feed their young, and humans who depend on the same pollinators to grow our food, are impacted too.

 We are loosing beneficial insects due to pesticides

 Healthy Yards don’t need chemical pesticides

 Healthy yards really don’t need pesticides.
-In fact, regular pesticides applications implicate the soil and eventually will stunt growth.
-Also, pesticides can create a deadly cycle by doing exactly the opposite of what they were intended to do: causing growth of pests by eliminating the natural predators of those pests.
+In fact, regular pesticides applications damage soil health and will eventually stunt growth.
+In addition, pesticides can create a deadly cycle by doing exactly the opposite of what they were intended to do: causing growth of pests by eliminating the natural predators of those pests.
 For temporary problems with insects and diseases, there are often natural, less harmful solutions.
-If you have plants, that are repeatedly attacked by pests, you should consider replacing them with more resilient species.
+If you have plants that are repeatedly attacked by pests, you should consider replacing them with more resilient species.